StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 ## Status

 StatisticalRethinkingStan.jl is compatible with the 2nd edition of the book.
+Version 1.0.0 covers pretty much the same as StatisticalRethinking.jl v2.2.9+.

 Expanded coverage of chapters 7 remains WIP.
 Examples of Stan language models in the later chapters can be found in the `models` sub-directory